gaurav800/Google-Meet-Bot/README.md

 ## Requirements
 * Python 3.7 or above : https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe (Link for python 3.9.0)

-* Open cmd as administrator and run the following command to install Selenium
+* Now with Python installed, Open cmd as administrator and run the following command to install Selenium

 ```
 pip install selenium